 11-22-16 An Article by Len Hoffman – A Tale of Three Heads

 I originally published this article in 2012.
-Though I’ve made advancements in certain areas with all three of these heads, the basic info here is still relevant and I hope you find it informative.
+Though I’ve made advancements in certain areas with all three of these heads – some very significant – the basic info here is still relevant and I hope you find it informative.
 I updated the M97 analysis to cover issues with valve seat failures.
 I recommend giving it a read.
 It’s highlighted red.

 1999-2001 3.4 M96 996 911